Trogloduck/public/Cyber notes/03 Networking/03 Networking.md

 ___
 ##### ***Networking***: connecting things together

-Internet: network of smaller networks, repository to store and share information *Private* network < *public* network < Internet
+**Internet**: network of smaller networks, repository to store and share information *Private* network < *public* network < Internet

 Every machine on a network is called a **host**, 2 types of software on those hosts: